dathbezumniy/ewc-rpc-node/README.md

     - EWC: `wget -O install-rpc.bash https://raw.githubusercontent.com/dathbezumniy/ewc-rpc-node/main/install-rpc-ubuntu-server-18.04-ewc.bash`

 3. Run installation script with selected option:

-      In this configuration we receive ready to use RPC with connection provided via HTTP on port 80
-    - Basic possibility with HTTP Only: `sudo bash install-rpc.bash install-http`
+    - In this configuration we receive ready to use RPC with connection provided via HTTP on port 80: `sudo bash install-rpc.bash install-http`

-      In this configuration we receive RPC with self-signed certificate which is not allowed by most browsers.
-      Afer the installation user is obligated to provide his own certificates.
+    - In this configuration we receive RPC with self-signed certificate which is not allowed by most browsers: `sudo bash install-rpc.bash install-https` Afer the installation user is obligated to provide his own certificates.
-    - Second option with HTTPS: `sudo bash install-rpc.bash install-https`

 4. I have added additional instructions to the script in order to download db-backup.
     If for some reason script does not download and sets everything up automatically, please refer here for manual https://energyweb.atlassian.net/wiki/spaces/EWF/pages/1013153839/How+to+use+ready-to-go+chain+backup or ping me on discord.